Programmable Boost LED Driver

 component count was low enough that I decided to do this by

-TPS61088 which required a good bond to the thermal pad.
+TPS61088 which required a good bond to the bottom thermal pad.

-With the driver assembled, I programmed it with the firmware
+With the driver assembled, I programmed it with my initial firmware, and assembled

 it into the SK98 host.

-The good thing about the SK98 is that it accepts the commonly
+The good thing about the SK98 flashlight is that the LED shelf

 bought on Mouser.
 These MCPCBs are particularly high performance